Afro-Brazilians: Brazilian census categories

-Racial classifications in Brazil are based on skin color and on other physical characteristics such as facial features, hair texture, etc. This is a poor scientific indication of ancestry, because only a few genes are responsible for someone's skin color: a person who is considered White may have more African ancestry than a person who is considered Black, and vice versa.
+Two IBGE surveys, the 1976 National Household Sample Survey (PNAD) and the July 1998 Monthly Employment Survey (PME), have been analyzed to assess how Brazilians think of themselves in racial terms.
+The results of these surveys show that a great number of racial terms are in use in Brazil, but most of these terms are used by small numbers of people.
+Edward Telles notes that 95% of the population used only six different terms (branco, moreno, pardo, moreno-claro, preto and negro).
+Petruccelli shows that the seven most common responses (the above plus amarela) sum up 97% of responses, and the 10 most common (the previous plus mulata, clara, and morena-escura – dark brunette) make 99%.
+Racial classifications in Brazil are based primarily on skin color and on other physical characteristics such as facial features, hair texture, etc. This is a poor scientific indication of ancestry, because only a few genes are responsible for someone's skin color: a person who is considered White may have more African ancestry than a person who is considered Black, and vice versa.
 But, as race is a social construct, these classifications relate to how people are perceived and perceive themselves in society.
 In Brazil, class and economic status also affect how individuals are perceived.